intel/cm-compiler/llvm/docs/AMDGPUUsage.rst

 and synchonizes-with allows the memory scope instances to be inclusive (see table :ref:`amdgpu-amdhsa-llvm-sync-scopes-table`).

-This is different to the OpenCL memory model which does not have scope inclusion and requires the memory scopes to exactly match.
+This is different to the OpenCL [OpenCL]_ memory model which does not have scope inclusion and requires the memory scopes to exactly match.
 However, this is conservatively correct for OpenCL.